 Whether you’re wanting to get married in Washington DC, stay at a nearby area from Washington DC, and/or are planning on staying and exploring Washington DC for an extended period of time, here are a few easy-to-get-to areas to and from Washington DC.
 These places all have metros available too if you’re wanting to avoid staying in and driving in Washington DC while still staying nearby.

-There are endless things to do and see in Washington DC with a perfect mix of history and moderness.
+There are endless things to do and see for your Washington DC elopement with a perfect mix of history and moderness.
 From the history of all the buildings and monuments to explore, the top-rated restaurants, the iconic backdrops for your Washington DC elopement photos, and the beautiful weather…You seriously cannot go wrong with eloping in Washington DC.

 Do I need to be a resident of Washington DC to get married?